integrations/terraform-provider-github/website/docs/r/repository.html.markdown

 * `allow_auto_merge` - (Optional) Set to `true` to allow auto-merging pull requests on the repository.

+* `allow_forking` - (Optional) Set to 'true' to allow forking on the repository.
+Only applicable for organization-owned repositories.
+If an enterprise has disabled forking within its organizations, the ability to fork will be disabled regardless of this setting.
+Can only be set for private and internal repositories.

 * `squash_merge_commit_title` - (Optional) Can be `PR_TITLE` or `COMMIT_OR_PR_TITLE` for a default squash merge commit title.
 Applicable only if `allow_squash_merge` is `true`.

 * `squash_merge_commit_message` - (Optional) Can be `PR_BODY`, `COMMIT_MESSAGES`, or `BLANK` for a default squash merge commit message.
 Applicable only if `allow_squash_merge` is `true`.